Meet Love Island 2020 contestant Siannise Fudge - her journey in the villa so far

 Siânnise then moved on to chase Connagh Howard, but the hunky model decided he liked Sophie Piper more and decided to couple up with her, before he eventually found romance with Rebecca Gormley.

-She seemed to be getting on well with newbie Luke T, but Rebecca got in the way and managed to steal him too.
+She seemed to be getting on well with newbie Luke T, but Rebecca got in the way and managed to steal him too, prompting the best meme of Love Island 2020.

 In a tense recoupling, Siânnise opted to go back to Nas so they could both have a chance at finding love.